Creb206/Apex-Portfolio/README.md

-# Apex Portfolio - Carter Quarles
+# Apex Portfolio - Carter

 This repository contains my student portfolio for the **Apex Creative Computing Pathway**.
 The portfolio features artifacts that demonstrate my proficiency with the technical and professional skills I built in the program.